This self-drive 14-day Tasmania itinerary is what I like to call your ‘Ultimate’ Tasmania road trip.

 For me, the Derwent Valley is one of Tasmania’s most special places and you could easily spend 3 or 4 nights in the region.

-One other region that flies waaaay under the radar is the Central Highlands of Tasmania.
+Another region that flies waaaay under the radar is the Central Highlands of Tasmania.
 Reminiscent of the Scottish Highlands, you will love a couple of nights at the gorgeous Ratho Farm in Bothwell (read my review here) and doing day-trips into the surrounding region.

 Breakfast – Your accommodation – OR – Hungry Wombat Cafe (Derwent Bridge)